You are here:

 Because black carbon remains in the atmosphere for only a relatively short time, when emissions of black carbon are reduced, atmospheric concentrations of black carbon decrease almost immediately.
 Therefore, reducing black carbon emissions can help prevent near-term warming and associated effects on snow, ice and precipitation.
 Reducing black carbon also improves human health by decreasing the adverse effects of black carbon on respiratory and cardiovascular health, including premature death.

 Within the framework of the Copenhagen Climate Summit in December 2009, Nancy Sutley, Chair of the White House Council on Environmental Quality, announced the Administration’s intention to commit $5 million towards international cooperation to quantify emissions and impacts of black carbon from fossil fuel and biomass burning and to reduce black carbon emissions and the associated warming effects in and around the Arctic through the launch of the ABCI.

 The U.S. Department of State has prioritized reducing black carbon in the Russian Arctic, and has sought EPA's expertise in reducing diesel emissions to address this challenge.
 The U.S. Department of Energy is also responding by developing collaborative programs on combined heat and power to attempt to address some of the key residential sources of black carbon.
 The U.S. Forest Service is working on reducing black carbon from forest fires and agricultural burning in the Russian Arctic.
-This work also complements ongoing policy and technical work going on in the Arctic Council and EPA's Programs in Russia.
+This work also complements ongoing policy and technical work going on in the Arctic Council.